pawandeepthind/mulesoft-sandbox/README.md

 API: Find In Store API
 Description: Allows finding inventory of items in nearby stores.
 This application contains two flows

-  1. _API implementation:_ Uses free form address provided in the request, fetches nearest lat,lng using Google Geocode API.
-And then uses this lat,lng to lookup for nearby stores using database tables stored in mysql db.
-And then looksup for the inventory for the 5 nearby stores and the items ids provided in the request and present them back in json format.
+  1. _API implementation:_ Uses free form address provided in the request, fetches nearest location(lat,lng) using Google Geocode API for the provided address.
+And then uses this location(lat,lng) to lookup nearby stores using database table stored in db.
+And then lookup inventory for the items in the request for these nearby stores (limited to 5) and respond back the result in json format.

   2. _Supporting Integration:_ This integration
       1. Is used to load inventory in storeitemqty table.
 This can be setup as full sync once a day.